siddhi-io/siddhi/docs/documentation/siddhi-architecture-5.x.md

 * **Reset Events**: Events that resets the Siddhi query states.

-In Siddhi, when an event comes into a [WindowProcessor](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/processor/stream/window/WindowProcessor.java), it creates an appropriate expired event corresponding to the incoming current event with the expiring timestamp, and stores that event in the window.
-The `WindowProcessor`  also forwards the current event to the next processor for further processing.
+In Siddhi, when an event comes into a [WindowProcessor](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/processor/stream/window/WindowProcessor.java), it creates an appropriate `expired event` corresponding to the incoming `current event` with the expiring timestamp, and stores that event in the window.
+At the same time `WindowProcessor` also forwards the `current event` to the next processor for further processing.
+It uses a scheduler or some other counting approach to determine when to emit the events that are stored in in-memory.
+When the `expired events` meets the condition for expiry based on the window contains, it emits the `expired events` to the next processor.
-It uses a scheduler or such to determine when to emit the events it has in memory.
-During that time, it emits these events as expired events.
-If it needs to emit all the events in the memory at once, it emits a single reset event instead of sending one expired event for each event it has stored, so that it can reset the states in one go.
-For each current event emitted from a window, a corresponding expired event must be emitted.
-If not, a common reset event must be emitted.
+At times like in `window.timeBatch()` there can be cases that needs to emit all the events in-memory at once and the output does not need individual `expired events` values, in this cases the window emits a single `reset event` instead of sending one `expired event` for each event it has stored, so that it can reset the states in one go.
+For the `QuerySelector` aggregations to work correctly the window must emit a corresponding `expired event` for each `current event` it has emitted or it must send a `reset event`.
-This is vital in Siddhi because Siddhi relies on these events to calculate the Aggregations at the `QuerySelector`.
-In the `QuerySelector`, the arrived current events increase the aggregation values, expired events decrease the values, and reset events reset the aggregation calculation.
+In the `QuerySelector`, the arrived `current events` increase the aggregation values, `expired events` decrease the values, and
+`reset events` reset the aggregation calculation to produce correct query output.

-For example, the sliding [TimeWindow](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/processor/stream/window/TimeWindowProcessor.java) creates a corresponding expired event for each current event that arrives,  adds that to the window, adds an entry to the scheduler to notify when that event need to be expired by sending it a timer event, and finally sends the current event to the next processor for subsequent processing.
+For example, the sliding [TimeWindow](https://github.com/wso2/siddhi/blob/master/modules/siddhi-core/src/main/java/io/siddhi/core/query/processor/stream/window/TimeWindowProcessor.java)
+(`window.time()`) creates a corresponding `expired event` for each `current event` that arrives, adds the `expired event`s to the window, adds an entry to the scheduler to notify when that event need to be expired, and finally sends the `current event` to the next processor for subsequent processing.
-When the window receives an indication that the expected expiry time has come for the oldest event in the window via a a timer event or other means, it removes the expired event from the window and passes that to the next processor.
+The scheduler notifies the window by sending a `timer event`, and when the window receives an indication that the expected expiry time has come for the oldest event in the window via a a `timer event` or by other means, it removes the `expired event` from the window and passes that to the next processor.

 ![Siddhi Time Window](../images/architecture/siddhi-time-window.png "Siddhi Time Window")